 4 tsp rum

 1. In a mixing bowl add egg whites and beat until foamy.
 Add cream of tartar and gradually add sugar, continue beating until it forms stiff peaks.

 2. Fold in the cashew nuts.

 3. Prepare 3 round pans (9 in) and line them with baking paper.
 Divide meringue equally into the pan then bake in a 160C preheated oven for 35-40 minutes or until top is light golden brown.
-Once time is up leave meringue in the oven to dry it out, if you want a chewy texture you can leave it in the oven for 30 minutes but if you want it crunchy leave it in the oven for 2 hours, do not open the oven door.
+Once time is up turn heat off then leave meringue in the oven to dry it out, if you want a chewy texture you can leave it in the oven for 30 minutes but if you want it crunchy leave it in the oven for 2 hours, do not open the oven door.

 Method (French Buttercream)

 1. In a large bowl cream butter using a hand mixer until light and fluffy.

 2. In another bowl beat egg yolks until light in colour.